Donald Trump: Do Character, Morality and Kindness Still Matter?

 This is WAY longer than my normal blogs, three times longer, but I don’t want to follow up with another, so this is all of it.
 Four years ago I wrote seven election related blogs; not this time.

 This isn’t really a blog, it’s a long article, more of an essay—only for those with time and interest.
 I’m including many links to show I’m not making these things up (some will want to check them out), though I suppose it’s inevitable there will be a few inaccuracies.
+(Please note: since this was first published, many of the articles and videos I linked to have since been removed.
+However, each quotation I share below was taken directly from an article or video source that was available at the time.)

 People have been asking me to write on this, but some will be sorry I did.
 If this seems too little too late, I get that.
 If it seems to some irresponsible (I know it will), I still think every Jesus-follower needs to do some real soul-searching.
 I’m talking about much more than just voting, and the principles here apply to other candidates too, not only Trump.